Kerala State Information Commission: Challenges

 Kerala State Information Commission are overburdened with backlog cases, similar to Central Vigilance Commission.
-Due to shortage of available staff and vacancies not being filled, there is backlog of cases filed.
-The maximum number of appeals and complaints pending as per October 2014 records were in state of Uttar Pradesh.
-However, some states like Mizoram, Sikkim and Tripura didn't have pending complaints.
+A shortage of available staff has produced a backlog of cases filed.
+Uttar Pradesh has the largest backlog as of October 2014.
+States like Mizoram, Sikkim and Tripura didn't have pending complaints.
 State Information Commission as per the provision has limited to provide information and cannot take any action.

 In spite of above limitation, Kerala State Information Commissions plays a crucial role in ensuring transparency in public life and supports in greater way in checking corruption, combating oppression, preventing nepotism and misuse of the public authority.

 A survey conducted by Commonwealth Human Rights Initiative, showed that most State Information Commission in India were inactive during Covid pandemic.